deinleinT/toolset/README.md

 * After all threads are finished a textfile with name *scopeOfSpecifications.txt* is generated.
 * In this txt-document are all scope-sections of all captured specificationdocuments saved.
 * Now it is possible to do a keywordsearch within this txt-file.
+* **NEW**: Since version 1.5 the script *docxExtracter.py* is available.
+It allows to extract the text from the chapter *scope* of all docx-Specifications in the *Specifications*-Folder into one *txt*-file (counterpart of *pdfExtracter.py*).
+Furthermore, it is possible to extract the comprehensive text of all docx-files within the *Specifications*-Folder by passing the optional parameter *-a* (windows only).

 ```
 python pdfExtracter.py